Skip to content

 Trends in frequency of mental illness and self-harm recorded in primary care in children, adolescents and young adults during the COVID-19 pandemic

-We are using the GMCR (Greater Manchester Care Record) data to provide information on the numbers of children, adolescents and young adults seeking help from their GP for mental health problems during the pandemic and how these differ by age, gender, ethnicity, and locality/socio-economic status.
+We used GMCR (Greater Manchester Care Record) data to provide information on the numbers of children, adolescents and young adults seeking help from their GP for mental health problems during the pandemic and how these differed by age, gender, ethnicity, and locality/socio-economic status.

-The study will provide a long-term observation to evidence how the COVID-19 pandemic has affected help-seeking in children, adolescents and young adults experiencing mental illnesses.
-This will enable us to examine the degree to which different demographic groups and localities have been affected by stressors and service delivery changes that have resulted from the pandemic, and how this has impacted existing health inequalities.
+The study was a long-term observation showing how the COVID-19 pandemic affected help-seeking in children, adolescents and young adults experiencing mental illnesses.
+It examined the degree to which different demographic groups and localities were affected by stressors and service delivery changes that resulted from the pandemic, and how this impacted existing health inequalities.

-The use of the GMCR will enable the first granular examination of these phenomena in relation to ethnic groups and to explore how patterns vary across Greater Manchester’s (GM) 10 boroughs, and at neighbourhood level within these large urban populations.
+The use of the GMCR allowed the first detailed examination of these phenomena in relation to ethnic groups and showed how patterns varied across Greater Manchester’s (GM) 10 boroughs, and at neighbourhood level within these large urban populations.

-We will communicate our findings and key messages to representatives from Child and Adolescent Mental Health Services (CAMHS), regional commissioning groups and NHS Trusts and identify population groups most at risk with a view to service improvement.
+We communicated our findings and key messages to representatives from Child and Adolescent Mental Health Services (CAMHS), regional commissioning groups and NHS Trusts to identify population groups most at risk with a view to service improvement.

-We are using GMCR data to examine monthly trends in all first-recorded episodes of mental ill-health diagnoses and self-harm from January 2019 to present (latest available data) amongst:
+We used GMCR data to examine monthly trends in all first-recorded episodes of mental ill-health diagnoses and self-harm from January 2019 to May 2022 in:

 • children